dreki/pivotal-slacker/README.md

-started              Lists all your tasks that are in the "started" state. unstarted            Lists all your tasks that are in the "unstarted" state. accepted             Lists all your tasks that are in the "accepted" state. open                 Open a specific Pivotal Tracker story in the browser.
+started              Lists all your tasks that are in the "started" state. unstarted            Lists all your tasks that are in the "unstarted" state. accepted             Lists all your tasks that are in the "accepted" state. shell                Shell mode allows entry of commands with less effort. open                 Open a specific Pivotal Tracker story in the browser.
 show                 Show the details of a given Pivotal Tracker story.
 start                Mark a given Pivotal Tracker story as "started".